Buggist/EasyLog/README.md

 ```

 ### Use it as logger of whole project
-Create a independent logger module for your project.
+First, create a independent logger module for your project.
 *project_logger.py*
 ```python
 import littlelog